 The color of urine during pregnancy is dependent on hydration, diet, medications, and the woman’s health condition.
 The change in color is mostly due to the concentration of urochrome (end-product of hemoglobin breakdown) (2).

-Apart from this, pregnancy has its set of problems that could cause changes in urine color.
+Apart from this, pregnancy could also cause changes in urine color.

 Why Does The Urine Color Change During Pregnancy?